Silver Q loves doing research about anything she finds interesting. She hates talking in the third person.

 - Mix 1 tsp concentrated lemon juice (or the juice from one lemon) in 1 cup of chamomile tea and use as a rinse or place in a spray bottle and spray it all over your hair before going out in the sun for about an hour.

 Depending on the color and texture of your hair, if you do this once or twice a week, you should start seeing results in a couple of months.

 Treat Dandruff Naturally With Lemon Juice

 If you have persistent dandruff problems, lemons are an excellent home remedy.
 Use the lemon juice rinse recipe mentioned above or simply add some lemon juice to your shampoo right before washing your hair.

-When you have shampoo in the palm of your hand, add a tablespoon from the bottle of concentrated lemon juice or the juice of one lemon and apply to hair.
+When you have shampoo in the palm of your hand, add a tablespoon from the bottle of concentrated lemon juice or the juice of one lemon and apply it to your hair.

 You may also want to try a lemon juice hair mask to nourish your scalp and get rid of dandruff.
 Here's how to do it.